compas-dev/compas/docs/environments/vscode.rst

 To run Python scripts from within VS Code, simply open the file and press ``F5``.
-This will start the script with the debugger attached, which means you can add breakpoints (clicking on the gutter, next the the line numbers), inspect variables and step into your code for debugging.
+This will start the script with the debugger attached, which means you can add breakpoints (clicking on the gutter, next to the line numbers), inspect variables and step into your code for debugging.

 Alternatively, use ``Ctrl+F5`` to start the script without debugger.